 Next door Bass and Flinders Point was named after George Bass and Matthew Flinders, two British explorers who sailed past the headland in 1796 and discovered Port Hacking.

-The walking track continues around Hungry Point Reserve (currently not open to the public due to demolition and construction work) to Darook Park.
+The walking track continues around Hungry Point Reserve to Darook Park.

 Facing the calm waters of Gunnamatta Bay, Darook Park is home to a very popular sheltered beach, away from the ocean waves that exist on the other side of the Cronulla Peninsula.